beothorn/mind-hackers/README.md

 If we use gpt3 to decide state transition, would the results be consistent?
 Would it be a fun game?
 We can constraint the player to a list of predetermined actions to have control over the narrative.
 Then after every interaction we ask gpt3 very specific questions to update the game state.
+The game state is hidden from the player.
+Only the gpt narrative of the events is shown.

 The steps would be:
-- Generate a text based on current state and a situation
+- Generate a text based on state
 - Ask gpt3 if a state should be changed
 - Update game state
 - Describe situation and state change, ask gpt3 to narrate this (gpt3 is treated like a renderer for the game state)